-Supporting Others Through Bereavement, Grief, and Loss
+Supporting a Friend or Loved One Through Bereavement, Grief, and Loss

 The death of a loved one is one of life’s most difficult experiences.
 The bereaved struggle with many intense and painful emotions, including depression, anger, guilt, and profound sadness.
 Often, they feel isolated and alone in their grief, but having someone to lean on can help them through the grieving process.

 The intense pain and difficult emotions that accompany bereavement can often make people uncomfortable about offering support to someone who’s grieving.
 You may be unsure what to do or worried about saying the wrong thing at such a difficult time.
 That’s understandable.
 But don’t let discomfort prevent you from reaching out to someone who is grieving.
 Now, more than ever, your loved one needs your support.
 You don’t need to have answers or give advice or say and do all the right things.
 The most important thing you can do for a grieving person is to simply be there.
 It’s your support and caring presence that will help your loved one cope with the pain and gradually begin to heal.

 The keys to helping a loved one who’s grieving

 - Don’t let fears about saying or doing the wrong thing stop you from reaching out

 - Let your grieving loved one know that you’re there to listen

 - Understand that everyone grieves differently and for different lengths of time